creativenull/dotfiles/.config/nvim-nightly/README.md

 # My nvim-nightly config

-This is my experimental nvim config, I use this to test out different lua plugins/building out a bootstrap framework for a generic config.
+This is my experimental nvim config, I use this to test out different lua plugins/building or a bootstrap framework for a generic config.

 To use this you must have a separate executable from normal `nvim` and must be from a compiled nvim binary cloned from